ABOUT THE 2014 MT. TABOR DOGGIE DASH:

 Make sure you read

-the info below before you go to the registration
+the GENERAL RACE INFORMATION before you go to the registration